Please note: a valid prescription is required for all prescription medication.

 - Injection site changes: redness, itching, swelling, or pain.

-- Respiratory symptoms: sore throat, sinus issues, or cough.
+- Respiratory symptoms: sore throat, sinus symptoms, or cough.

 - Digestive symptoms: nausea or mild stomach discomfort.